kartoza/charts/charts/nextcloud/v2.0.0/README.md

 </td>
 <td>

 Nextcloud's trusted hostname.

 Has to be set for production instance because it connects to Ingress name, trusted proxy domain, and URL name.

 </td>
 </tr>
 		<tr>
 <td>

-<a id="nextcloud.mail.domain" class="anchor">nextcloud.mail.domain</a>
+<a id='nextcloud.mail.domain' class="anchor">nextcloud.mail.domain</a>

 </td>
 <td>